No4Sec/htb-writeups/README.md

-<h1 align="center">HTB Writeups by NoSec</h1>
+# 🛡️ NoSec HTB Writeups

-Welcome to my Hack The Box writeup collection.
+Welcome to my collection of Hack The Box machine writeups.
-Each machine is rooted manually, using realistic exploitation chains.
-No Metasploit autopwn – only real recon, abuse, and escalation.
+All machines are solved legally and ethically for learning purposes only.

+## 📌 Structure

+Each writeup is written in Hungarian and follows this structure:

+- Recon
+- Initial Access
+- Privilege Escalation
+- Post Exploitation / Notes
+- Lessons learned

 ---